 In this work, we have investigated the use of CL to boost the alignment between domain pairs and improve the overall classification of breast cancer.
-In particular, our memory-aware curriculum is implemented with a data scheduler that arranges the order of the training samples.
+In particular, our memory-aware curriculum is implemented with a data scheduler that arranges the order of the training samples to improve model consistency in the federated setting.
 This order is defined with a scoring function that prioritizes training samples that have been forgotten after the deployment of the global model.
+Our method, inspired by the semi-supervised learning methods of temporal ensembling~\cite{Laine2017TemporalEnsembling} and consistency training~\cite{Xie2020ConsistencyTraining}, aims to deliver consistent predictions.
+We believe that enforcing consistent predictions may act as a regularizer.
+Furthermore, our proposed method can be effective to deal with performance inconsistency across data sets and models~\cite{Wang2020Inconsistent}.
 We believe further research will follow on the use of CL in combination with FL and DA.
-We envision three approaches: those focused on prioritizing training (source) samples for better classification; those focused on smartly weighting the aggregation of the local models; and those focused on improving alignment between domains pairs.
-Similar to the work presented in this paper, other schemes can be designed to prioritize the (source) samples via a data scheduler, for instance, motivated by boosting~\cite{Freund1999Boosting}.
+We envision three approaches which we discuss next: prioritizing training (source) samples for better classification; smartly weighting the aggregation of the local models; and improving alignment between domains pairs.
+For instance, one could leverage other schemes motivated by boosting~\cite{Freund1999Boosting}, that have been studied in active learning or CL but have not yet been used for federated settings.
+These schemes can be designed to prioritize the (source) samples via a data scheduler.
 Regarding the local model aggregation, one could deploy a CL-based adaptive weighting for clients based on a dynamic scoring function taking into account meta-information~\cite{Yeganeh2020IDA}, and in this way, help to cope with unbalanced and non-IID data.
+Monitoring schemes to infer the composition of training data for each FL round, and designing new losses functions could help to mitigate the impact of imbalance \cite{Wang2021FLIMbalance, Shen2021Agnostic}.
 Finally, to improve alignment, scoring functions could rely on computing the distance between (noisy) latent representations of the source and the remaining domains to weigh each local model contribution.